moorepants/HumanControl/README.md

 includes an additional lateral pull force input.

 `write_gains.m` : Function that adds the provided gains to a gain file.

-`write_hqm_data.m` : Script that saves the BMD 2016 data results to disk.

 `zipforieee.py` : Script that zips up all the IEEE paper figures.